lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{rfc2119}}{{rfc8174}} when, and only when, they appear in all capitals, as shown here.

-# Applying SCHC to CoAP
+# Applying SCHC to CoAP headers

 The SCHC Compression rules can be applied to CoAP headers.
 SCHC Compression of the CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.